 business of Amazon and think about writing our own case study of an Internet

 - Mendelson H and P. Meza (2001).
 “Amazon.com: Marching Toward Profitability.”

 Stanford GSB Case No.EC25, https://www.gsb.stanford.edu/faculty-research/casestudies/amazoncom-marching-toward-profitability

 6.5 Internet auctions and advertising

-Keywords: first price, second price auctions, winners’ curse, search engine placement
+Keywords: first price, second price auctions, the winner’s curse, advertising placement

-- Keywords: compatibility, critical mass, coordination, bandwagon effect, lock-in, winner takes all
+Keywords: compatibility, critical mass, coordination, bandwagon effect, lock-in, winner

 - Ch.
 7 Shapiro & Varian